ArgonneEducation/ai_for_science_teacher_institute/README.md

 ## Using Without a GitHub Account
 If for some reason, you would rather access the files without having to make an account, it is possible to do so.

+### Using JupyterLite

-You will first have to download the files you would like to use from the GitHub repository (step-by-step instructions below).
+One way to do so is to use JupyterLite, which is an online tool for opening and running code in Jupyter notebooks.
+In order to use JupyterLite, you will first have to download the files you would like to use from the GitHub repository (step-by-step instructions below).
 Then you can access these files, stored on your machine, via the online JupyterLite tool (instructions for this are also below).

-*1a Downloading Individual GitHub Files*
+#### Downloading Individual GitHub Files

 To download files from the GitHub repository, navigate to https://github.com/ArgonneEducation/ai_for_science_teacher_institute, and open the notebooks folder.
 When you open up a file, it is displayed on the screen and some options appear in the upper right hand corner.
 <br>